martinthomson/http-replay/draft-thomson-http-replay.md

 : (empty)

-This document registers the 422 (Too Early) status code in the "HTTP Status Codes" registry established in {{!RFC7231}}.
+This document registers the 422 (Too Early) status code in the "Hypertext Transfer Protocol (HTTP) Status Code" registry established in {{!RFC7231}}.

 Value: